Massachusetts RMV says that a moped is a "motorized bicycle."

 Mopeds have the right to use all public ways in Massachusetts,

-except limited access or express state highways where signs
+except limited access or express state highways where signs prohibiting bicycles have been posted.

-Mopeds may use bicycle lanes next to various ways
+Mopeds may use bicycle lanes next to various ways,

 but are excluded from off street recreational paths.